Oktoberfest is legendary.

 • Explore Bavaria’s medieval towns and alpine trails: From the stone bridges of Franconia to the Via Alpina hiking trail that cuts through 8 countries, there’s so much to see and do outside of Munich.

 Download the Trainline app and use it as your DD for celebrating Oktoberfest.
-You can buy and store tickets right on the app, giving you one less thing to carry in your lederhosen.
+You can buy and store your tickets for Germany right on the app, giving you one less thing to carry in your lederhosen.

 Header Image Credit: Getty Images, Nikada.
 Image Location: Oktoberfest, Munich, Germany